Thames (commercial vehicles): Fordson E83W

-The Fordson E83W and was the brand's light commercial van offering, being offered on the 10 -Lcwt segment.
+The Fordson E83W was the brand's light commercial van offering, being offered on the 10 -Lcwt segment.
 It was built at Ford's Dagenham plant where the brand's tractors were also being produced.
 The E83W range was offered as a van, pickup truck and many special bodyshops produced various other bodies upon the chassis, such as mobile canteens, fire trucks and ice cream vans.

 The Fordson E83W pre-dated the name Thames.
 It was produced between 1938 and 1957.
 The van was sold in Australia as the Ford Ten-Ten, and the E83W was available in various forms around much of the world as Britain strove to export after World War II.
 In some countries, the 'cowl and chassis' only was imported and local bodies built.

 The E83W range was powered by Ford's sidevalve engine which produced 30 hp with a 3-speed gearbox, and was heavily geared down in the rear axle.
 This made the van much slower than a contemporary saloon with an effective top speed of not much over 40-50 mph.
 The E83W had a mostly unique body and shared few parts with other small Fords, although some parts were based on the larger Ford Pilot while the headlamps came from Fordson tractors.
 Since 1952 the van was also sold under the Thames brand.